yushiangfu/study-notes/z02-dbus-sensors.md

 ## ipmbsensor

+The Ipmb sensor task is responsible for monitoring and reporting IPMB (Intelligent Platform Management Bus) sensor values.
+It follows the following steps:

-- requests the service `xyz.openbmc_project.IpmbSensor`
+1. Requests the service `xyz.openbmc_project.IpmbSensor` to establish communication.
-- obtains fan descriptors from `xyz.openbmc_project.EntityManager`
+2. Obtains fan descriptors from `xyz.openbmc_project.EntityManager` to gather information about the associated fan components.
-- sets up an Ipmb sensor
+3. Sets up an Ipmb sensor to monitor IPMB sensor values.
-- sensors read values and update to DBus periodically
+4. The sensor periodically reads values from the IPMB sensors.
+5. Updates the IPMB sensor values to the D-Bus periodically, ensuring that the latest information is available to other components and services.

 <details><summary> More Details </summary>